 Price: $3.99

-Best For: Fans of strategic planning and efficiency challenges.
+Best For: Fans of optimization and strategic planning

 Minecraft